Skip to main content

 • More Articles You May Enjoy

-What’s the best vacuum cleaner?
+What’s the best upright vacuum cleaner?
 There’s no simple answer to that question.
-It depends on a number of factors, including floor types, living situation, and, of course, budget.
+It depends on several factors, including floor types, living situation, and, of course, budget.

-With upright vacuum cleaners, the best models are powerful cleaning machines that work well on both carpeting and bare floors.
-They also should be easy to maneuver, a breeze to store, and come with a number of attachments that make cleaning easier.
+With upright vacuum cleaners, the best models are powerful and work well on carpeting and bare floors.
+They should also be easy to maneuver, easy to store, and come with several attachments that simplify cleaning.

 Pros